How to Record Mac Internal Audio Without BlackHole: 3 Methods That Actually Work (2026)

 AppPriceUse case

-Audio Hijack$69 one-timeCapture audio from apps / devices
+Audio Hijack$69 one-timeCapture audio from specific apps or devices

-Loopback$129 one-timeCreate a virtual input device for other apps
+Loopback$129 one-timeCreate a virtual input device usable by other apps

-• People willing to pay for a polished tool
+• People willing to pay for a polished, established tool

-If you can't install apps on your work Mac — or you don't want to add another app — a browser extension recorder is your way out.
-Loom is the most popular example.
+If you can't install desktop apps on your work Mac — or you don't want to add another app — a browser extension recorder is your way out.
+Loom is the most common pick.

 How it works

-It uses your browser's tab audio sharing to capture sound playing inside the browser.
-No native app to install, just the extension.
+It uses your browser's tab audio sharing API to capture sound playing inside the browser.
+No native app to install, just the Chrome / Firefox / Safari extension.

 • It captures browser tab audio primarily.
-Native desktop apps (Zoom desktop client, Slack calls) aren't covered by the extension alone
+Native desktop apps (Zoom desktop client, Slack calls, native Teams) aren't covered by the extension alone

-• Free tiers cap video count and length (Loom's free plan limits each clip to about 5 minutes)
+• The free tier caps both video count and length (Loom's free plan limits each clip to about 5 minutes)

 • Locked-down corporate Macs where you can't install software